 After leaving Sixth Form, I studied Law at The University of Central Lancashire over three years and received a 2:1 Honours degree.
 I then decided that I needed some time away from studying so started work in the hospitality industry.
 I begin working as a barista in a cafe come restaurant in Whalley where I quickly progressed to managing a team of over 15 people.
 After a couple of years, I finally realised that teaching was the profession that I wanted to have an impact in.
 I applied to train through the PGCE route at The University of Cumbria in Lancaster, which would turn out to be a year of hard work, dedication, lots of travelling and working 2 jobs around studying.
 I loved it though and I haven't looked back.
 In my spare time, I enjoy playing netball and going on long walks with my dog.

-Upper key stage 2 has been a brilliant experience for me as a teacher over the past five years, and I am looking forward to another exciting year in Class 6a.
-I am continuing to lead Literacy at St. Andrew’s, which includes Reading, Writing, SPaG and phonics; I am also mentoring Mr Hartley through his early teaching career and I look forward to guiding him through his first year as a class teacher.
+Upper key stage 2 has been a brilliant experience for me as a teacher over the past six years, and I am looking forward to another exciting year in Class 6a.
+I am the Literacy lead at St. Andrew's, and I will be continuing to mentor Mr Hartley through his second year as an Early Career Teacher and I look forward to guiding him through this year as a Year 5 teacher.

-This year I am excited to be taking on the role of teaching assistant in year 6, and I am looking forward to working alongside Miss Makey and supporting all of the year 6 children.
-I have been a teaching assistant for 29 years, the last 4 of these at St Andrews.
+This year, I am excited to be continuing my role of teaching assistant in Year 6, and I am looking forward to working alongside Mrs Henderson and supporting all of the Year 6 children.
+I have been a teaching assistant for 30 years, the last 5 of these at St Andrews.
 In my spare time, I enjoy keeping fit and doing lots of walking.

 Homework will be handed out on a weekly basis.
-Children will be sent home with weekly English and Maths work.
-This will relate directly to what we have been learning in class or what we will be learning the week after.
+Children will be sent home with weekly English, Maths and/or topic work.
+This will relate directly to what we have been learning in class or what we will be learning the following week.